 Working for his parents’ nonprofit and completing college internships propelled O’Leary into a developer career in Salesforce.

-By the time O’Leary was a freshman in college, his scoutmaster, Timothy Ay, was the director of higher education solutions with a Salesforce ISV partner called roundCorner, which offered nonprofit and higher education applications on the platform.
+By the time O’Leary was a freshman in college, his scoutmaster, Timothy Ay, was the director of higher education solutions with a Salesforce PDO partner called roundCorner, which offered nonprofit and higher education applications on the platform.
 Ay thought O’Leary was perfect for an internship for roundCorner, so he brought him aboard.